developer-program/guides/docs/introduction/outline_dev_training.md

 - Intro to Encryption
 - JWT
-- BCRYPT
+- Bcrypt
 - Planning a project
-- Deploy to heroku
+- Deploy to Heroku

 ## Week 6 - Backend project